GulajavaMinistudio/Mayukai-Theme/README.md

 ## Thank you for

-Thank you for everyone for creating these amazing theme in VS Code that inspire in creating Mayukai Theme, feel free to check and try this out.
+Thank you to everyone who create these amazing theme in VS Code that inspires Mayukai Theme, feel free to check and try this out.

 * [Ayu Theme](https://github.com/ayu-theme/vscode-ayu) and for [Ayu color](https://github.com/ayu-theme/ayu-colors) swatch.
 * [Material Theme](https://github.com/material-theme/vsc-material-theme)